valentin-demange/chat-app-firebase/README.md

 ### To be implemented

-- Display last message timestamp
+- Display "last message" timestamp
 - Create / Delete private chats

 ## Built with